Connections on non-abelian Gerbes and their Holonomy: Foundations of the Transport Functor Formalism

+In Section \ref{sec6_3} we select a sub-2-category of $\mathfrak{Des}^2(i)_{M}$ consisting of \emph{smooth descend data}.
+The corresponding sub-2-category of $\mathrm{Funct}_i(\mathcal{P}_2(M),T)$ is the one we are aiming at -- the 2-category of transport 2-functors.

-\subsection{Smooth Functors}
+\subsection{Smooth 2-Functors}

+This section and the forthcoming Section \ref{sec:smoothnessconditions} prepare two tools we need in Section \ref{sec:smoothdescent} in order to specify the sub-2-category of smooth descend data.
+The first tool is the concept of \emph{smooth 2-functors}.

-Let us start with a review on smooth functors between ordinary categories.
-The general idea of smooth functors is to consider them internal to smooth manifolds.
+The general idea behind \quot{smooth functors} is to consider them internal to smooth manifolds.
 That is, the sets of objects and morphisms of the involved categories are smooth manifolds, and a smooth functor consists of a smooth map between the objects and a smooth map between the morphisms.
-Categories internal to smooth manifolds are called \emph{Lie categories}.
-However, in the situation of a functor
+Categories internal to smooth manifolds are called \emph{Lie categories}, internal groupoids are called \emph{Lie groupoids}.
+The same idea applies to 2-functors between \emph{2}-categories.

-defined on the path groupoid of a smooth manifold $X$ we encounter the problem that $\mathcal{P}_1(X)$ is not a Lie category: the set $P^1X$ of morphisms of the path groupoid is not a smooth manifold.

-One generalization of smooth manifolds which is appropriate here is the ,,convenient setting`` of diffeological spaces \cite{souriau1}.
-Diffeological spaces and diffeological maps form a category $D^{\infty}$ that enlarges the category $C^{\infty}$ of smooth manifolds by means of a faithful functor
+In the context of the present paper, we want to consider smooth 2-functors defined on the path 2-groupoid $\mathcal{P}_2(X)$ of a smooth manifold $X$, respectively.
+However, $\mathcal{P}_2(X)$ is \emph{not} internal to smooth manifolds, not even infinite-dimensional ones.
+Instead, we consider it internal to a larger category of generalized manifolds, so-called \emph{diffeological spaces} \cite{souriau1}.
+Diffeological spaces and diffeological maps form a category $D^{\infty}$ that enlarges the category $C^{\infty}$ of smooth manifolds by means of a full and faithful functor $C^{\infty} \to D^{\infty}$.
+For an introduction to diffeological spaces we refer the reader to \cite{baez6} or \cite[Appendix A.2]{schreiber3}.

-This means: any smooth manifold can be regarded as a diffeological space in such a way that a map between two smooth manifolds is smooth if and only if it is diffeological.
-For an introduction to diffeological spaces we refer the reader to the recent paper \cite{baez6} or to Appendix A.2 of \cite{schreiber3}.